codebypatrickleung/kopru-cli/README.md

 # Project Kopru

 Kopru is a Go-based CLI tool that automates migration of Compute instances into Oracle Cloud Infrastructure (OCI).
-Migrating workloads between clouds is often manual and costly; Kopru streamlines this with a customizable, extensible workflow for simpler, affordable imports.
+Migrating workloads between clouds is often manual and costly.
+Kopru streamlines this with a customizable, extensible workflow for simpler, affordable Compute imports into OCI.

 ## Features